razd-cli/vfox-plugin-razd/README.md

 ### Unsupported platform error

 This plugin currently supports Windows (x64), macOS (x64/arm64), and Linux (x64/arm64).
-If you're using a different platform or architecture, TursoDB may not provide pre-built binaries for your system.
+If you're using a different platform or architecture, razd may not provide pre-built binaries for your system.

 ## Development

-This plugin fetches version information and binaries from the [official TursoDB GitHub releases](https://github.com/tursodatabase/turso/releases).
+This plugin fetches version information and binaries from the [official razd GitHub releases](https://github.com/razd-cli/razd/releases).

 ## License